mdeand/language-design/doc/Foundational Concepts/Phantom Types.md

-A phantom type is a type parameter that doesn't hold any data.
+A **Phantom Type** is a type parameter that doesn't hold any data.
 Its sole purpose is to add extra information to a type at compile time, allowing the type checker to enforce more sophisticated invariants and rules about how that type can be used.
 It's a way to embed more logic and guarantees directly into the type